X

 p.p.s.
 And the video that we talked about is called, Becoming Warren Buffet.

-Alright folks, it’s that time again … you ask, the boys answer!
+Alright folks, it’s that time again… you ask, and the boys answer!

 • How to sniff out the so called “educators” and get your trust back